Consent Page

 </label>

-Changes will be visible on the consent page immediately after saving but it may take a few minutes until they become visible in Bloomreach Engagement.
+Changes appear on the consent page immediately after saving.
+They might take a few minutes to appear in Bloomreach Engagement.

-Both of these techniques (for boolean and text) only work if the
+Both techniques (boolean and text) only work if the

 <label>